 10 Bayfront Ave.

 Rising 200 meters above ground level and with a length of 146 meters, the infinity swimming pool at Marina Bay Sands is the world’s largest pool at that height.
 The signature piece of the 2.47 acre Sky Park, it’s also among the world’s most photographed pools.
 With spectacular views, the pool is exclusive to guests of the five-star Marina Bay Sands.
+In other words, you need to make a reservation to stay at this luxurious hotel.
+On the other hand, you can experience arguably the world’s best hotel swimming pool.
 The most famous landmark in Singapore, the stunning, three-towered Marina Bay Sands also features the world’s largest atrium among its many attractions.

 Haridasji Ki Magri, Mulla Talai